-\$ in millions, except per share amounts 2023 Change (1) 2022 Change (1) 2021 Operating income (GAAP) \$2,033 10% \$1,840 26% \$1,461 Non-GAAP adjustments: Add: Cost-saving initiatives (2) 32 Adjusted operating income \$2,033 10% \$1,840 23% \$1,493 Less: Interest on funds held for clients (100) (58) (59) Operating income, net of certain items (non-GAAP) \$1,933 8% \$1,782 24% \$1,434 Diluted earnings per share (GAAP) (3) \$ 4.30 12% \$ 3.84 27% \$ 3.03 Non-GAAP adjustments: Excess tax benefit related to employee stock-based compensation payments (4) (0.02) (0.05) (0.05) Tax benefit derived from research and development costs (5) (0.02) Cost-saving initiatives(2) 0.07 Total non-GAAP adjustments (0.02) (0.07) 0.01 Adjusted diluted earnings per share (non-GAAP) \$ 4.27 13% \$ 3.77 24% \$ 3.04
+\$ in millions, except per share amounts 2024 Change (1) 2023 Change (1) 2022 Operating income \$2,174 7% \$2,033 10% \$1,840 Non-GAAP adjustments: Less: Interest on funds held for clients (146) (100) (58) Add: Cost-optimization initiatives(2) 39 Less: Operating (income)/loss, net of operating loss/(income), associated with acquired businesses (13) Operating income, net of certain items \$2,054 6% \$1,933 8% \$1,782 Diluted earnings per share (3) \$ 4.67 9% \$ 4.30 12% \$ 3.84 Non-GAAP adjustments: Excess tax benefit related to employee stock-based compensation payments (4) (0.03) (0.02) (0.05) Tax benefit derived from research and development costs (5) (0.02) Cost-optimization initiatives(2) 0.08 Total non-GAAP adjustments 0.05 (0.02) (0.07) Adjusted diluted earnings per share \$ 4.72 11% \$ 4.27 13% \$ 3.77

-(1) Percentage changes are calculated based on unrounded numbers.

-- (2) One-time costs and corresponding tax benefit recognized related to the acceleration of cost-saving initiatives, including the long-term strategy to reduce our geographic footprint and headcount optimization.
-These events are not expected to recur. - (3) The calculation of the impact of non-GAAP adjustments on diluted earnings per share is performed on each line independently.
+- (1) Percentage changes are calculated based on unrounded numbers. - (2) One-time costs and corresponding tax benefits recognized related to our cost optimization initiatives, including further reductions to our geographic footprint, reprioritization of certain technology investments and headcount optimization. - (3) The calculation of the impact of non-GAAP adjustments on diluted earnings per share is performed on each line independently.
 The table may not add down by +/- \$0.01 due to rounding. - (4) Net tax windfall benefits related to employee stock-based compensation payments recognized in income taxes.
 This item is subject to volatility and will vary based on employee decisions on exercising employee stock options and fluctuations in our stock price, neither of which is within the control of management. - (5) Non-recurring tax benefit derived from prior years' research and development costs incurred in the production of customer-facing software.

-In addition to reporting operating income and diluted earnings per share, which are U.S. GAAP measures, we present operating income, net of certain items, adjusted operating income, and adjusted diluted earnings per share which are non-GAAP measures.
+In addition to reporting operating income and diluted earnings per share, which are U.S. GAAP measures, we present operating income, net of certain items and adjusted diluted earnings per share which are non-GAAP measures.
 We believe these additional measures are an indicator of our core business operations' performance period over period.
-Operating income, net of certain items, excludes interest on funds held for clients.
-Interest on funds held for clients is an adjustment to operating income due to the volatility of interest rates, which are not within the control of management.
-Adjusted operating income, operating income, net of certain items, and adjusted diluted earnings per share are not calculated through the application of U.S. GAAP and are not required forms of disclosure by the SEC.
-As such, they should not be considered as a substitute for the U.S. GAAP measures.
+Operating income, net of certain items, excludes interest on funds held for clients is an adjustment to operating income due to the volatility of interest rates, which are not within the control of management.
+Operating income, net of certain items and adjusted diluted earnings per share are not calculated through the application of U.S. GAAP and are not required forms of disclosure by the SEC.
+As such, they should not be considered as a substitute for the U.S. GAAP measure of operating income and diluted earnings per share and therefore should not be used in isolation, but in conjunction with the U.S. GAAP measures.
 The use of any non-GAAP measure may produce results that vary from the U.S. GAAP measure and may not be comparable to a similarly defined non-GAAP measure used by other companies.